Root Canal Treatment in Midtown East NYC

 The need for a root canal procedure needs to be determined in consultation with Dr. Giraldo.
 It is primarily through X-rays that Dr. Giraldo can tell what may be going on under the surface of the tooth and gum.
 Most often, the X-ray will clearly show whether an infection has invaded the tooth, damaged it (or the gum) and if a root canal procedure is indicated.

 A root canal procedure involves quite a bit more time than, for example, a cavity filling.
 Dr. Giraldo must clean every infected canal and check and recheck that it is absolutely clean of any infected material.
 Multiple X-rays may be required to ensure that Dr. Giraldo has reached the bottom of the canal and that it is clean.
-After the procedure, the tooth must be capped with a crown to ensure its integrity.
+After the procedure, the tooth must be capped with a dental crown to ensure its integrity.